rbrtbrnschn/community-project/README.md

 [![Discord Server](https://img.shields.io/discord/675237870532821003)](https://discord.gg/q2wRePf)
 [![Please Fork](https://img.shields.io/badge/Please-Fork-success)](#)
 ## Description
-~Community Project~ is a _multiplayer_ todo-app.
-We keep score for your _tasks, habits, scores, etc._ that you share with your friends.
-Be it with only one or as a group - no problem.
+_TodoHub_ is a _multiplayer_ todo-app that keeps track of everything imaginable: _scores, habits, challanges, bets, tasks, you name it_.
+Doesn't matter if it's just you and a friend or a group of a 100 - providing **vibrant, stunning** graphs displaying current _statistics, streaks and more_.

 <details><summary>Table Of Contents</summary>
 <p>